-How to whitelabel your emails sent from your knorish account using your own domain?
+How to whitelabel your emails sent from your knorish account using your own domain or email ?

-How to whitelabel your emails sent from your knorish account using your own domain?
+How to whitelabel your emails sent from your knorish account using your own domain or email ?

-By default, all emails from your Knorish account — including notifications, announcements, and campaign messages — are sent from noreply@knorishmails.com.
-While this ensures reliable delivery, you can now enhance your brand identity by whitelabeling these emails to display your own domain, sender name, and sender email address.
-This article explains how to set up your custom sender domain in Knorish, add DNS records in your domain provider, and troubleshoot common setup issues.
+By default, all emails from your Knorish account including notifications, announcements, and campaign messages are sent from noreply@knorishmails.com.
+While this ensures reliable delivery, you can enhance your brand identity by sending emails from your own domain and sender email address.

 Follow these steps: